 During 2017, we issued a notice of default to Anthem Memory Care ("Anthem") resulting from Anthem's partial payment of minimum rent.
-Anthem operates 11 operational memory care communities under a master lease.
-We are currently not pursuing enforcement of the guarantees and our rights and remedies pertaining to known events of default under the master lease, with the stipulation that Anthem achieve sufficient performance and pay an agreed upon cash rent for these 11 properties.
-During 2018, Anthem paid the agreed upon minimum cash rent of \$5.2 million.
-Subsequent to December 31, 2018, Anthem agreed to pay a minimum of \$7.5 million of annual cash rent throughout December 31, 2019.
+Anthem operates 11 memory care communities under a master lease.
+During 2019, Anthem paid the agreed upon minimum cash rent of \$7.5 million.
+This amount represents approximately 50% of the contractual amount due under the lease in 2019.
+In accordance with Accounting Standard Codification ("ASC") Topic 842, Leases ("ASC 842"), at January 1, 2019, we evaluated the collectibility of straight-line rent receivable and lease incentive balances related to Anthem and determined it was not probable that we would collect substantially all of the contractual lease obligations through maturity.
+Accordingly, we wrote-off the balances to equity as of January 1, 2019, as required by the ASC 842 transition guidance.
 We receive regular financial performance updates from Anthem and continue to monitor Anthem's performance obligations under the master lease agreement.